danielskowronski/BigSur_Hackintosh_on_ASUS_X470-PRO/README.md

 # BigSur_Hackintosh_on_ASUS_X470-PRO

+## Disclaimer
+Most of the repo consists of files not created by me - this is only compilation.
+See COPYRIGHTS.md

+## Setup description

 This is my snapshot of **EFI** volume for OpenCore BigSur based Hackintosh on the following setup:

 * motherboard: ASUS X470-PRO